visit-dav/visit/docs/SphynxDocs/Quantitative/Expressions.rst

     node_var + recenter(zone_var)
     recenter(zone_var + node_var)

-both achieve a node-centered result.
+both achieve a :term:`node-centered` result.
 But, each expression is subtly (and numerically) different.
 The first recenter's `zone_var` to the nodes and then performs the summation operator at each node.
 In the second, there is an implied recentering of `node_var` to the zones first.
 Then,